darHH/tp/docs/UserGuide.md

 add n/John Doe p/98765432 e/johnd@example.com a/John Street, #01-01 t/bestfriend s/tennis pc/119077
 ```

-This adds John Doe to your list of friends with his details and shows he plays tennis.
+This adds John Doe to your list of contacts with his details and shows he plays tennis.

 ![Adding a Friend](images/add_command.png)

 > ⚠️ **Notes**:
 > * Name: Names are case-insensitive (e.g., the names, Somneel and somneel, are the same and will not be allowed when adding a contact).
-> * Adding a friend places them in the alphabetically sorted position in the list.
+> * Adding a contact places them in the alphabetically sorted position in the list.
-> * "s/o" will not be accepted as part of a name, we recommend you enter this part of your friend's name as "s_o", "so" or even "s o" instead.
+> * "s/o" will not be accepted as part of a name, we recommend you enter this part of your contact's name as "s_o", "so" or even "s o" instead.
 > * Postal Code: Only valid Singapore postal codes are accepted.
 > * Sport: Only valid sports from "Valid Sports List" are allowed.
 You can add valid sports to this list by using the `createsport` command.
 > * Tag: Tags are optional.
 You can add as many tags as you want to a contact (e.g., `t/bestfriend t/colleague`).
 Tags help you categorize your contacts.

-#### Listing All Friends
+#### List All Friends

-View all your friends in one place.
+View all your contacts in one place.

 **Format**:
 ```
 list
 ```

-This displays all your friends in the left panel, sorted by alphabetical order.
+This displays all your contacts in the left panel, sorted by alphabetical order.

 ![Listing All Friends](images/list_command.png)

 > 💡 **List Tips**:
-> * You should run this command after adding, deleting or editing friends to see the updated list.
+> * You should run this command after adding, deleting or editing contacts to see the updated list.
 > * You should also run this command after running find or findsport commands to view the full list.

-#### Editing a Friend
+#### Edit Contact

-Update your friend's details as they change.
+Update your contact's details as they change.

 **Format**:
 ```